J13699523914/Global_Nitrogen_assessment/README.md

-# Global_Nitrogen_assessment
+# Global Nitrogen assessment
-R code used to estimate nitrogen use indicators for "Nitrogen emissions in global livestock supply chains" paper
+This folder contains data extracted from GLEAM2.0 and R code used to estimate nitrogen use indicators for "Nitrogen emissions in global livestock supply chains" study.
+To use them, the paths in the code need to be customised to the user computer.
+Several packages were used but they are available in R environment.
+Don't hesitate to contact aimable.uwizeye@fao.org for any issue.